John Evan: After Jethro Tull

 Evan departed Jethro Tull in July 1980, with the "Big Split" of the band.
 He then went on to form Tallis with fellow departing Tull member, Dee Palmer.
 He appeared in the 2004 DVD Jethro Tull – A New Day Yesterday: The 25th Anniversary Collection (1969–1994) (originally released in 1994 on VHS), the 2008 DVD Jethro Tull – Their Fully Authorised Story (1968–2008), and the 2009 CD/DVD combo Jethro Tull – Live at Madison Square Garden (1978).
 In 2018, Evan appeared in a video segment, dressed as a flower, during Ian Anderson's Jethro Tull 50th Anniversary tour.

+In his middle years Evan started a construction company and enjoyed long-distance bicycle touring and rallies in many parts of the world.
+Now he makes his home in Melbourne where he sings in local choirs but due to bicycle injuries to his hands can't play the piano.